Car Shipping From The UK to Karachi, Pakistan

 Pakistan has specific import regulations for vehicles, which vary significantly based on the importer’s status (e.g., permanent resident, returning resident, diplomat).
 Understanding these rules is crucial.

-Rules for Destination Imports:
+What are Rules for Destination Imports:

 Pakistan has different import policies for vehicles, primarily categorised as follows: